 In fact, the Gambling Commission in the UK reports that only 23% of gamblers on a survey said that they had bothered to do this.
 In other words, 77% of gamblers in the UK never read the terms and conditions before joining a site and depositing money.
 I have never seen stats outside the UK, but we can guess that they are similar in the USA and elsewhere.

 Unfortunately if you do not read the terms and conditions, you can miss a lot of information involving withdrawals, much of it buried down near the bottom of the page.

-So in order to prevent you from being caught off-guard in the future, here are some things you may not be aware of regarding withdrawals.
+We’re here to prevent you from being caught off-guard in the future.
+Here are some things you may not be aware of regarding withdrawals.

 Imagine you recently won a big bet, and your account is now brimming with funds.
-You put in your withdrawal request and eagerly await your funds … only to find out that your request cannot be processed yet because you have failed to submit a bunch of paperwork that proves you are who you say you are.
+You put in your withdrawal request and eagerly await your funds.
+Only you now find out that your request cannot be processed yet because you have failed to submit a bunch of paperwork that proves you are who you say you are.